-Math and computer science only recently became the most pursued field of study among Indian students, surpassing engineering in 2017/18.
-Meanwhile, for Chinese students in the U.S., business and management was the most popular field of study until 2017/18.
-In 2018/19, a 17.7% increase in the contingent of math and computer students from China, combined with a decline of 7.1% in the number of business and management students, led to a significant shift in Chinese students’ preferred fields of study.
+Math and computer science were not the most pursued fields of study among Indian students until 2017/18, when they surpassed engineering.
+Meanwhile, for Chinese students in the U.S., business was the most popular field of study until 2017/18.
+In 2018/19, a 17.7% increase in the population of math and computer science students from China, combined with a 7.1% decline in the number of business students, led to the most significant shift in Chinese students’ course preferences in the last five years.

 Author: JP Deering

 Partner Development and Corporate Communications Coordinator JP joined INTO’s partner development team two years ago.
 Before joining INTO, JP taught English and composition to international students at the University of Kentucky.
 Now, he manages INTO’s corporate blog and social media, writes about international student mobility trends, policy, and the goings-on at INTO’s university partners in the US, and handles outreach to potential partner universities and corporate engagement at major conferences.